 In the HSC course, students must design, develop and construct a major project with a management folio detailing the planning, research, management & production of the project.
 They also undertake a study of the overall industry related to the Electronics focus area.

 Preliminary Assessment

-- The preliminary course is assessed through practical work and associated folios. - Students are also required to study a local business involved in the Electronics industry. - The final assessment is by examination.
+The preliminary course is assessed through practical work, associated folios and by examination.

 HSC Assessment